 Power Supply Efficiency Rating

 The PSU must meet the 80Plus Standard.
-80Plus certification ensure that the PSU will maintain an input to output efficiency of at least 80% at all times.
-Meaning, 80% of the power taken from the wall will be supplied to the PC even in the worst case scenario.
+80Plus certification ensures that the PSU will maintain an input-to-output efficiency of at least 80% at all times.
+Meaning 80% of the power taken from the Wall will be supplied to the PC even in the worst-case scenario.

-Their are different levels of the 80Plus certification.
-The more premium, the more efficient the PSU is and also the more expensive it is.
+There are different levels of the 80Plus certification.
+The more premium, the more efficient the PSU is and the more expensive.

 Power Supply Unit Form Factor